nih-cfde/training-and-engagement/docs/Kids-First/Download_Data/Data-Download-Via-Cavatica.md

 for i in `ls`; do mv $i `ls $i | grep 'vcf.gz' | cut -d'?' -f1`; done
 ```

-This command goes through the list of file names and deletes all characters starting with the `?` following the file extension "vcf.gz".
+This command loops through the list of file names in `KF_Data` and renames the files by deleting all characters after the `vcf.gz` extension starting from the `?` in the file name (`-d` specifies a text delimiter).

 !!!
 Important
-    The clean up command for filenames does not work for other file formats (e.g. tsv format).

-    If you are working with a different file format, remember to change the 'vcf.gz' extension to reflect the correct format.
-For example, if you download tsv files, your command would look like this:
+    This clean up command was written to look through files with the pattern `vcf.gz` in them.
+To apply the same renaming command to files with other extensions, such as a `.tsv` file, modify the code as follows:

     ```
     for i in `ls`; do mv $i `ls $i | grep '.tsv' | cut -d'?' -f1`; done